Kranthi-Guribilli/Kranthi-Guribilli/README.md

 ## About me: 🚀
-🎓 I'm an open source enthusiast and a sophomore pursuing my Bachelors in Computer Science & Engineering.<br/>
+🎓 I'm a junior pursuing my Bachelors in Computer Science & Engineering.<br/>
 💻 I'm an enthusiastic learner with creative insights✨✨ and I used to get out of my comfort zone to explore new things in technology.<br/>
-👩‍💻 I'm very passionate about Data Science and I enjoy learning new things.<br/>

 ## My GitHub Status:

  <p>&nbsp;<img align="center" src="https://github-readme-stats.vercel.app/api?username=kranthi-guribilli&show_icons=true&locale=en"</p>